isc-projects/kea/doc/sphinx/arm/admin.rst

 commands as described in :ref:`mysql-upgrade`, with the exception that the "pgsql" database backend type must be used in the commands.

-If you upgraded your Postgres database from a version prior 15.0, you need to grant the additional privileges to the user:
+If you upgraded your Postgres database from a version prior to 15.0, you need to grant additional privileges to the user:

 First, log into PostgreSQL as "postgres":